zonemaster/zonemaster-backend/docs/Installation.md

 sudo install -v -m 755 ./tmpfiles.conf /usr/lib/tmpfiles.d/zonemaster.conf
 ```

+> If this is an update of Zonemster-Backend, you should remove any script from older
+> version of Zonemaster-Backend in `/etc/init.d`, i.e. any for Zonemaster except for
+> the ones just installed.

 ### 3.2 Database engine installation and configuration (CentOS)

 Check the [declaration of prerequisites] to make sure your preferred combination